-Attendance in class, labs and conversation sessions is required.
+Students are expected to attend all classes including conversation and the Language lab and associated activities.
 It is the student's responsibility to catch up on any material missed due to absence from class, including announcements, assigned reading/homework and handouts.
 Students are expected to adhere to class times so as not to disrupt the activity of the class.